 The dog’s ears are usually cropped and the tail docked.
-He has a high-stepping gait and a sleek short coat that comes in the following colours:
+He has a high-stepping gait and a sleek short coat that comes in the following colors:

 When fully grown, the Min Pin weighs a dainty 8 to 11 pounds (3 to 5kg) and stands up to 12 inches (32cm).

-He is a clown, loves entertaining and being the centre of attention.
+He is a clown, loves entertaining and being the center of attention.
 He doesn’t like to lie around and prefers to keep busy being active around his loved ones.

 Quite the handful, this dog’s energy and intelligence can be disarming and is not recommended for novice dog owners.

 He is suspicious of strangers and makes a great watchdog.
 He is brave when faced with any threat.
 Because of his small size, he cannot withstand any roughhousing and is better suited as a playmate for older children.